claclark/Cottontail/README.md

-# Cottontail
-Simple but flexible indexing
+# Cottontail: Simple but flexible indexing

-Playground for simple but flexible indexing supporting (or potentially supporting) traditional inverted indices, links, graph structures, JSON, other structured text, regular expressions and even dense retrieval models.
+Playground for simple indexing that supports (or can support) traditional inverted indices, links, graph structures, JSON, other structured text, regular expressions and even dense retrieval models.